digiovannia/predprey/README.md

 7) The intrinsic predation risk and functional response do not depend on prey age or predator age.
 This simplifies the parametrization, but a more realistic iteration of our model would account for the greater vulnerability of different ages of prey and greater hunting ability/fitness of different ages of predators.

+8) Predators will always consume the maximum number of prey that they feasibly can, given the constraints of the functional response equation noted in (6).
+This allows for the possibility that a predator species over-hunts, leaving the prey population extinct.
+Plausibly, however, a more accurate model would account for adjustments made by more intelligent predators to ration their limited resources.

 ## Parameters